No products in the cart.

 VARIATION 6: Tell a story through layers.
 I’ve found that some kids enjoy the gestures and feeling of using a tool so much they can easily let loose and just make marks.
 Others need a more concrete form of motivation or direction to feel engaged – for this, I suggest storytelling.
 Reading a book together and using the bits of the story/themes for layer inspiration or using stories kids themselves have written both work well.

-You can use prompts such as “use your pen and ink to show how this portion of the story make you feel” or ask them to illustrate action verbs (“use your cotton ball to jump across the page like Peter Rabbit”).
+You can use prompts such as “use your pen and ink to show how this portion of the story makes you feel” or ask them to illustrate action verbs (“use your cotton ball to jump across the page like Peter Rabbit”).
 Telling a story through simple marks also adds another level of complexity & personality to the finished work!

 VARIATION 7: Introduce a different technique for each layer.
 For instance, we created the painting in the post using the following layers: